 Proposed amendments to ATAD 3 (January 2023)

-On 17 January 2023, the EU Parliament proposed a number of amendments to the Anti-tax avoidance directive 3 (ATAD 3) or what is known as the Unshell Directive.
+On 17 January 2023, the EU Parliament proposed a number of amendments to the Anti-tax Avoidance Directive 3 (ATAD 3) or what is known as the Unshell Directive.
 Under the directive, EU entities that engage in cross-border activities must comply with a minimum economic substance to prevent tax evasion.

-The directive is set to take effect on January 2024.
+The directive is set to take effect in January 2024.
 We discussed this directive in detail in a previous article.
 Bolder Group has also previously organised a webinar discussing ATAD 3 and its impact on companies, where HCSD Tax Advisors Partner Wiet Crobach was invited as a speaker.
 Watch the discussion here.

 Here are some of the proposed amendments introduced this January: